 If we were to turn the feedback level all the way up, we’d get a mess of a feedback loop that would overload the pedal and, potentially, everything after it in the signal chain.

-Just before this extreme, there’s a sweet spot where that feedback loop will cause the delay pedal to self-oscillate.
+There’s a sweet spot before this extreme where that feedback loop will cause the delay pedal to self-oscillate.
 In this state, we can keep the output of the delay pedal consistent in level without adding any signal to the input.

 Once we’re in self-oscillation territory, the output will resemble a synth sound more than a guitar tone.
 Adjusting the delay time will effectively alter the pitch of the output signal.
 In this way, a delay can sound like a monophonic synth with glide/glissando as we change the pitch with the delay time control.